Jim-Bar/aosp-tools/README.md

 1. manifest.py: fetches a local manifest
 2. aosptree.py: given a local manifest, clones an AOSP tree
+3. aospspec.py: setups build rules for an AOSP tree
-3. aospbuild.py: given an AOSP tree, builds it
+4. aospbuild.py: given an AOSP tree, builds it
-4. sign.py: signs images, generates vbmeta
+5. sign.py: signs images, generates vbmeta
-5. flash.py: flashes images on a device
+6. flash.py: flashes images on a device

 Refer to the help of each tool for more information.